Cost Sensitive Learning of Deep Feature Representations from Imbalanced Data: Related Work

 {\bf Algorithm level approaches} directly modify the learning procedure to improve the {sensitivity} of the classifier towards minority classes.
 Zhang \etal \cite{zhang2013cost} first divided the data into smaller balanced subsets, followed by intelligent sampling and a cost-sensitive SVM learning to deal with the imbalance problem.
 A neuro-fuzzy modeling procedure was introduced in \cite{gao2014construction} to perform leave-one-out cross-validation on imbalanced datasets.
 A scaling kernel along-with the standard SVM was used in \cite{zhang2014imbalanced} to improve the {generalization ability} of learned classifiers {for} skewed datasets.
 Li \etal \cite{li2014boosting} gave more importance to the minority class samples by setting weights with Adaboost during the training of an extreme learning machine (ELM).
 An ensemble of soft-margin SVMs was formed via boosting to perform well on both majority and minority classes \cite{wang2010boosting}.
-These previous works hint towards the use of distinct costs for different training examples to improve the performance of the learning algorithm. {However, they do not address {the} class imbalance learning of CNNs, which have recently emerged as the most popular tool for supervised classification, recognition and segmentation problems in computer vision \cite{zhang2014imbalanced, wu2003class, wu2005kba, krizhevsky2012imagenet,girshick2014rich}.
-Furthermore, they are mostly limited to the binary class problems \cite{huang2004learning,wang2010boosting}, do not perform joint feature and classifier learning and do not explore computer vision tasks which inherently have imbalanced class distributions.
-In contrast, this paper presents the first attempt {to incorporate automatic cost-sensitive learning in deep neural networks for imbalanced data}. }
+These previous works hint towards the use of distinct costs for different training examples to improve the performance of the learning algorithm.
+However, they do not address {the} class imbalance learning of CNNs, which have recently emerged as the most popular tool for supervised classification, recognition and segmentation problems in computer vision \cite{zhang2014imbalanced, wu2003class, wu2005kba, krizhevsky2012imagenet,girshick2014rich}.
+Furthermore, they are mostly limited to the binary class problems \cite{huang2004learning,wang2010boosting}, do not perform joint feature and classifier learning and do not explore computer vision tasks which inherently have imbalanced class distributions. \rev{In the context of neural networks, Kukar and Kononenko \cite{kukar1998cost} showed that the incorporation of costs in the error function improves performance.
+However, their costs are randomly chosen in multiple runs of the network and remain fixed during the learning process in each run.} In contrast, this paper presents the first attempt {to incorporate automatic cost-sensitive learning in deep neural networks for imbalanced data}.